What Is Berberine?

 Primary Benefits

-- Blood Sugar Control: Improves insulin sensitivity and glucose metabolism comparable to metformin
+- Blood Sugar Control: Improves insulin sensitivity and glucose metabolism, with short-term effects of similar magnitude to metformin in some trials (not a replacement for prescribed medication)

 - Weight Management: Supports healthy weight loss through metabolic improvement, not appetite suppression